Kushal-Chandar/Next-React-2023-QuickStart/README.md

-# React QuickStart
+# Next React 2023 QuickStart

-This project demostrates the React Quick Start
+A project that implements quick start guide from official react documentation in NextJS.

 ## Getting Started